BarniBrajan/jsTutorial/README.md

-#This's simple webDevelopment with js/ html/ css
+# This's simple webDevelopment tutorial with js/ html/ css
 ## 1-base
 Simple html page with one button.
 This button add ade time in `<p>` tag